 When I was a born, my family already had a magnificent German Shepherd male, Amur, and I'm sure his regal presence and devoted guardianship gave the start to my passion for these dogs.
 In the Soviet Union, after WW II, they didn't want to call the breed "German" Shepherd, so a variation of the breed called "East-European Shepherd

 These dogs were larger than German dogs, and as the breed evolved and changed in Germany, these stayed pretty close to the original look of GSD, and were extensively used as border patrol dogs.
 That's where Amur came from.

 When I was 2-3 years old, tragically, Amur was hit by a car, so I don't remember him well, but as early as I CAN remember, I always begged my parents to get me a German Shepherd.
-Fortunately, they had enough sense not to get a GSD puppy as a present for a 4-year-old, so they had to go through a lot of temper-tantrums on the topic.
-Since I wasn't allowed to have the dog of my dreams, I studied all I could find about this breed, read military-dog training manuals cover-to-cover, and any book I could find about dogs, any dogs (there was no Internet!), even going as far as reading a detailed manual on how to give a poodle a show haircut, in 4 acceptable styles.
+Because of my father's job, we had to move a lot, and I couldn't get a GSD until I was 14.
+While I not-so-patiently waited to have the dog of my dreams, I studied all I could find about this breed, read military-dog training manuals cover-to-cover, and any book I could find about dogs, any dogs, including a detailed manual on how to give a poodle a show haircut, in 4 acceptable styles.